Deng Xiaoping: "Criticize Deng" campaign

 Zhou Enlai died in January 1976, to an outpouring of national grief.
 Zhou was a very important figure in Deng's political life, and his death eroded his remaining support within the Party's Central Committee.
-After Deng delivered Zhou's official eulogy at the state funeral, the Gang of Four, with Mao's permission, began the so-called Criticize Deng and Oppose the Rehabilitation of Right-leaning Elements campaign.
+After Deng delivered Zhou's official eulogy at the state funeral, the Gang of Four, with Mao's permission, began the "Counterattack the Right-Deviationist Reversal-of-Verdicts Trend" campaign.
 Hua Guofeng, not Deng, was selected to become Zhou's successor as Premier on 4 February 1976.

-On 2 February 1976, the Central Committee issued a Top-Priority Directive, officially transferring Deng to work on "external affairs" and thus removing Deng from the party's power apparatus.
+On 2 February 1976, the Central Committee issued a Top-Priority Directive, officially transferring Deng to work on "external affairs" and thus removing him from the party's power apparatus.
 Deng stayed at home for several months, awaiting his fate.
-The Political Research Office was promptly dissolved, and Deng's advisers such as Yu Guangyuan suspended.
+The Political Research Office was promptly dissolved, and Deng's advisers such as Yu Guangyuan were suspended.
 As a result, the political turmoil halted the economic progress Deng had labored for in the past year.
 On 3 March, Mao issued a directive reaffirming the legitimacy of the Cultural Revolution and specifically pointed to Deng as an internal, rather than external, problem.
 This was followed by a Central Committee directive issued to all local party organs to study Mao's directive and criticize Deng.

-Deng's reputation as a reformer suffered a severe blow when the Qingming Festival, after the mass public mourning of Zhou on a traditional Chinese holiday, culminated in the Tiananmen Incident on 5 April 1976, an event the Gang of Four branded as counter-revolutionary and threatening to their power.
+Deng's reputation as a reformer suffered a severe blow when the Qingming Festival, after the mass public mourning of Zhou on a traditional Chinese holiday, culminated in the Tiananmen Incident on 5 April 1976, an event the Gang of Four deemed counter-revolutionary and threatening to their power.
 Furthermore, the Gang deemed Deng the mastermind behind the incident, and Mao himself wrote that "the nature of things has changed".
-This prompted Mao to remove Deng from all leadership positions, although he retained his party membership.
+Deng was removed from all party roles and moved to a house east to Tiananmen Square.

 As a result, on 6 April 1976 Premier Hua Guofeng was also appointed to Deng's position as Vice Chairman and at the same time received the vacant position of First Vice Chairman, which Zhou had held, making him Mao's fourth official successor.